Hildah Magaia

-Hildah Tholakele Magaia (born 16 December 1994) is a South African professional soccer player who plays as a forward for Liga MX Femenil club Club Tijuana and the South Africa national team.
+Hildah Tholakele Magaia (born 16 December 1994) is a South African professional soccer player who plays as a forward for Liga F club Deportivo de La Coruña and the South Africa national team.

-Magaia scored the brace that gave South Africa their first Women's Africa Cup of Nations (WAFCON) title in a 2-1 win over Morocco in 2022.
+Magaia scored the brace that gave South Africa their first Women's Africa Cup of Nations (WAFCON) title in a 2–1 win over Morocco in 2022.

 In 2020 she was named the player of the season for the inaugural SAFA Women's League and was joint top scorer.

 She was added to the class of 2024 for the Forbes Africa 30 under 30 list featuring uncovering some of the most influential and iconic young people on the continent.

 Club career

 University of Pretoria/Tshwane University of Technology

 Magaia started her career with South African second-tier side Tuks Ladies.
 For the 2017 season, Magaia signed for TUT Ladies, helping them to their only league title at the 2018 Sasol League National Championship.
 She was named Diski Queen on the Tournament, player of the tournament, for the 2018 season.